Do you intend to study in the Dutch higher education next year?

 - Proper hygiene and proper state of repair.

 - Safe and secure living and studying environment.

 - School – home travel time ≤ 1,5 hours.

-- The Division of Study Financing within the Ministry of Education, Culture, Sports & Youth Affairs conducts a series of information sessions and preparatory workshops for parents, guardians and students.
+- The Division of Study Financing within the Ministry of Education, Culture, Youth & Sport conducts a series of information sessions and preparatory workshops for parents, guardians and students.

 - The main goals of the PCSR information sessions and workshops are to ensure that parents, guardians and students are well prepared for living and studying abroad, to promote financial responsibility and good study habits.